 The two-day festival has gained immense popularity amongst tourists around the globe.
 Various Rajasthani and local folk performances like Kachhi Ghori, Kalbelia, Ghoomar, and Bhawai can be witnessed here.
 The village Abhaneri was originally named Abha Nagri, meaning “city of brightness has popular Chand Baori-stepwell, Which is one of the largest stepwell built over a thousand years ago.

 Where: Village Abhaneri in Dausa district

-What is Special: Perfect festival to experience the color, vibrancy and richness of Rajasthan.
+What is Special: Perfect festival to experience the color, vibrancy, and richness of Rajasthan.

 Brahmotsavam Festival, Tirupati

-Brahmotsavam Festival is one of the important festival of Lord Venkateswara Temple, Tirumala.
+Brahmotsavam Festival is one of the important festivals of Lord Venkateswara Temple, Tirumala.
 It is celebrated for nine days in the month of September and October involving the procession of festival images on gaily decorated mounts.
 Lord Venkateswara, along with his consorts Sridevi and Bhudevi, is taken on a procession along the streets (madaveedhulu) surrounding the temple.
 This year in 2020 there is one extra month i.e. 13 months instead of 12 months in the traditional Hindu lunar calendar, two Brahmotsavams are being conducted at the shrine.